 - Educational supplies, including books, pens, pencils and paper

-The second phase of the All Island Sanitation Project was completed by June 2018.
+In 2018, the second phase of the All Island Sanitation Project was completed.

 In 2017, the first phase of the All Island Sanitation Project was completed.
 The project included the installation of water and flush toilets into the homes of five families in a rural mountainous community.